-1. Students should consult with the potential faculty mentor before application.

-2. Students should submit a letter (see form below), written jointly with the faculty mentor and addressed to the Graduate Program Director, requesting the specific project in which they wish to intern and they should specify the faculty mentor as well.
-A brief rationale should explain why this internship is appropriate to their career interests.

-3. Students should consult the Grad.
-Program Director for advice and guidance.

-4. The Faculty mentor will receive a copy of this letter and indicate to the Grad.
-Program

-Director acceptance or rejection of the proposal.
+- 1. Students should consult with the potential faculty mentor before application. - 2.
+Students should submit a letter (see form below), written jointly with the faculty mentor and addressed to the Graduate Program Director, requesting the specific project in which they wish to intern and they should specify the faculty mentor as well.
+A brief rationale should explain why this internship is appropriate to their career interests. - 3.
+Students should consult the Grad.
+Program Director for advice and guidance. - 4.
+The Faculty mentor will receive a copy of this letter and indicate to the Grad.
+Program Director acceptance or rejection of the proposal.
 The Grad.
 Director will inform the student of this decision.

-APPLICATION FOR GRADUATE RESEARCH INTERNSHIP (SPAN 8002; FRENCH 8002; 4 cr.)
+(SPAN 8002; FRENCH 8002; 4 cr.)
+E RESEARCH INTERNSHIP

 APPLICANT:

+FACULTY MENTOR:

 PROJECT:

 SEMESTER: YEAR:

-RATIONALE FOR REQUESTING INTERNSHIP (use additional pages if necessary)
+RATIONALE FOR REQUESTING GINTERNSHIP (use additional pages if necessary)

-TERMS OF INTERNSHIP (use additional pages if necessary)
+TERMS OF INTERNSHIP (use add litional pages if necessary)

-I have been informed of the benefits, duties and responsibilities derived from taking a Graduate Research Internship at the Department of Romance and Arabic Languages and Literatures.
-By signing this form, I declare my compliance with the terms of the Internship.
+duties and responsibilities derived from taking a Graduate at of Romance and Arabic Languages and Literatures.
+By signing ith the terms of the Internship.

-Signed

-Date
+Signed Date

-SIGNATURES OF APPROVAL AND DATE
+SIGNATURES OF APPROVAL A ND DATE

 Graduate Director:

+Faculty Mentor: